Hallucination-Resistant Relation Extraction via Dependency-Aware Sentence Simplification and Two-tiered Hierarchical Refinement: Training Details

 \paragraph{Loss Function} Let the reward model be denoted as $r_{\phi}(x, y)$.
 Given a preference dataset $\mathcal{D}$, we train $r_{\phi}$ using the following loss function, which is commonly adopted in the RLHF literature \cite{ahmadian2024back}:

 Here, $(x, y^+, y^-)$ is a triplet from $\mathcal{D}$, where $y^+$ is the preferred response and $y^-$ is the dispreferred one. $\sigma(\cdot)$ denotes the sigmoid function.

-\paragraph{Implementation of Causal Factorization} Following the definition, we implement causal factorization by extracting the reward-relevant portion $x_1$ from the instruction prompt used for the \textit{Grounding} Module, as shown below: \begin{promptbox}{Reward-relevant Prompt} You are an information extraction system.
+\paragraph{Implementation of Causal Factorization} We implement causal factorization by splitting the \textit{Grounding} prompt $x$ and the corresponding LLM output $y$ into reward-relevant and reward-irrelevant parts, i.e., $x=(x_1,x_2)$ and $y=(y_1,y_2)$.
+Following the definition in the main text, $x_1$ is the minimal prompt component sufficient for reward prediction, consisting of the task definition, the simplified sentence, the target entity pair, and a natural-language description of their shortest dependency path.
+Concretely, in our implementation, $x_1$ is instantiated using the following fixed template: \begin{promptbox}{Reward-relevant Prompt} You are an information extraction system.
 Your goal is to determine the relationship between two given entities based on the provided sentence.

 \begin{snippetbox} Sentence: $s$ \\ Entity 1: $e_1$ \quad Entity 2: $e_2$ \\ Dependency Parsing Information: DP\_INFO \\ All possible relations are: $\mathcal{R}$ \end{snippetbox}

 Answer: \end{promptbox}